pic

 Nature of Computations

-An operation can be broadly classified by data dependency as dependent or independent.
+Operations can be broadly classified based on their data dependency.
 A dependent operation is one whose outcome is influenced by the result of another operation.
 In such cases, the order of execution is critical, because changing the sequence can alter the final outcome.
-By contrast, an independent operation produces the same result, regardless of the order in which it's executed relative to others—its computation does not rely on the outputs of preceding or subsequent operations.
+In contrast, an independent operation produces the same result, regardless of the order in which it's executed relative to other operations.

-The following code gives rise to a dependent or independent operation, depending on which values are summed by operation B.
+The following code gives rise to a dependent or independent operation, based on which values operation B sums.

 job_A() = 1 + 1